Rennud/Rennud/README.md

 ### Hi there 👋, I am Martin,

-I am a passionate junior software engineer with an economical background.
+I am a passionate junior software engineer.
 I am proficient in Python, TypeScript, React, HTML and CSS.
 I was working as an investment specialist but I found that this career path wasn't for me.
 I started programming with my good friend just for fun and I fell in love with it.

 ### 👨🏻‍💻 &nbsp;About Me